codecarrotlabs/blog.codecarrot.net/_posts/tips/2017-12-11-5-non-technical-questions-to-ask-when-hiring-a-development-firm.md

 title: 5 Non-Technical Questions To Ask When Hiring A Development Firm
 date: 2017-12-11 02:51:00 +0530
 categories: tips
-tags: tips work life job
+tags: tips technical development hiring job firm
 description: Hiring a software development firm is often one of the largest decisions a new web or mobile product company will make.
 image: 1_plEaN007eQK8SMdNzYNGQg.png
 ---